-674. It is permissible to open the door of a car on Shabbos in order to take something out, so long as opening the door does not turn on a light and there is an eiruv to permit the transfer of objects from the car to the outdoors.
-It is even permissible to sit in the car, but it is proper to refrain from doing this, lest people suspect one of doing something wrong.
+674. It would theoretically be permissible to open the door of a car on Shabbos in order to take something out, if opening the door would not turn on a light (almost unheard of today) and there is an eiruv to permit the transfer of objects from the car to the outdoors.
+It would even be permissible to sit in the car, but it is proper to refrain from doing this, lest people suspect one of doing something wrong.

 675. We learned in the previous Halacha that it is permissible to open the door of a car on Shabbos in order to take something out, so long as opening the door does not turn on a light and there is an eiruv to permit the transfer of objects from the car to the outdoors.
 However (it was brought to our attention later by one of our readers that) in modern cars there are many hidden sensors in the seats and connected to the door switches that engage before the ignition is started.
 These sensors run off the battery like the clock does.
 Therefore, in modern cars it is not advisable to open the door on Shabbos, unless one is certain not to cause any sensors or other electrical circuits to connect or otherwise become activated.